bbc/childrens-games-starter-pack/docs/definition-of-done.md

 A game isn't defined as "done" unless it meets all of the following criteria (where applicable):

 # Delivery definitions

+[Tech reviews](tech-review.md) take place at Alpha, Beta and Release Candidate stages.
+Feedback should be acted upon for the next delivery as all checks must pass.

 ##Alpha

 Alpha version of the Software for the Deliverables (including Source Code and Object Code) Core GamePlay Prototype for technical and user performance testing